Stuart Reese: Professional career

-In December 1982 he had much success at the New Zealand PGA Championship.
+In December 1982, Reese had much success at the New Zealand PGA Championship.
 He held the solo lead after the second round at 133 (−11).
-Early in the third round he moved to −13, increasing his lead.
+Early in the third round Reese moved to −13, increasing his lead.
 However, the "tenacious" Simon Owen tied him after a birdie on the 16th.
 They remained tied at the end of the round at 204 (−12), one ahead of Jack Newton.
 Reese struggled early in the "wind-wrecked" third round, triple-bogeying the 6th hole.
 However, he recovered well to maintain the lead.
 Owen, again one of his playing partners, hit his drive out of bounds on the 10th hole to fall out of contention.
 Newton, also a playing partner, was the only serious competitor remaining, but Reese "held off his strong challenge" to win by one.

-In 1983 Reese would record a number of highlights.
+In 1983, Reese would record a number of highlights.
 In February he closed excellently at the Australian Masters, finishing with a 67 (−6) to finish in a tie for third.
-In August he won the Fiji Open again.
-In October he opened with a 69 (−3) at the Resch's Pilsner Tweed Classic to put himself in a tie for fifth place, three back.
-He would ultimately finish in a tie for fifth.
-The following month he opened with a 69 at the Victorian PGA Championship to put himself in a tie for third.
-In November he seriously contended for the New Zealand Open.
+In August, Reese won the Fiji Open again.
+In October, he opened with a 69 (−3) at the Resch's Pilsner Tweed Classic to put himself in a tie for fifth place, three back.
+Reese would ultimately finish in a tie for fifth.
+The following month, he opened with a 69 at the Victorian PGA Championship to put himself in a tie for third.
+In November, Reese seriously contended for the New Zealand Open.
 He was in a tie for fourth, just a few shots back of Ian Baker-Finch, entering the final round.
-He ultimately finished at 283 (+3), three back, good enough for solo second at the "demanding" Middlemore course.
-In December he again played well in his home country, shooting a second round 66 (−4) at the Air New Zealand Shell Open, to move into the top ten.
+Reese ultimately finished at 283 (+3), three back, good enough for solo second at the "demanding" Middlemore course.
+In December, he again played well in his home country, shooting a second round 66 (−4) at the Air New Zealand Shell Open, to move into the top ten.
 Reese was unable to seriously contend in the following round (which was also the final round), however, finishing outside of the top three.
-The following week Reese represented New Zealand at the 1983 World Cup, held at Pondok Indah Golf & Country Club in Jakarta, Indonesia.
+The following week, Reese represented New Zealand at the 1983 World Cup, held at Pondok Indah Golf & Country Club in Jakarta, Indonesia.
 He was teammates with Dennis Clark.
 The team did not have a distinguished effort, finishing in a tie for 23rd among the 31 teams that finished.

-In 1984 he played on the European Tour for the first time in seven years.
+In 1984, Reese played on the European Tour for the first time in seven years.
 He made the cut in all six of his events, recording three top-25s, his best finish being a tie for 13th at the French Open.
 It was noted that he had an "impressive" 71.17 stroke average that season.